schellenberg/computerscience20/docs/_sources/index.rst.txt

 Computer Science 20 - Saskatchewan
 ----------------------------------

-.. caution:: This project is being moved to `cs20.ca <https://cs20.ca/>`_, which is where I (Dan Schellenberg) will continue to update/adapt the book.
+.. caution:: This version of the textbook is my (Dan Schellenberg) own personal fork.
+I will continue to update/adapt the book here.
 If you would like a version that will not change, Saskatoon Public Schools hosts a version at `opensask.ca <http://opensask.ca>`_.

 Preface